 It’s 1966, March 4th, and the snow is silently falling, whispering down onto the deserted University of Illinois campus at 8 AM on a Saturday.
 The moment captures me in its powerful silence, the snowflakes as large as cars, perfect and whole and individually sprinkling to the earth.
 It’s a black and white etching of a day, the spindly trees reaching toward a grey sky, the substantial brick buildings of the campus suggesting solidity and time.

 In those days, I was a bereft girl, still unaware of the toll my childhood had taken on me by the absence—and the wars—of my parents and grandmother.
-It was a blessing to be unable to know it fully yet, still protected with what I would come to know someday as “defense mechanisms, ” meaning that I pushed the darkness away in my mind but it always hovered with hints of its dark secrets, putting its hand on my body resulting in different physical ailments.
+It was a blessing to be unable to know it fully yet, still protected with what I now know as “defense mechanisms.”
+I had pushed the darkness away in my mind but it always hovered with hints of its dark secrets, putting its hand on my body which led to being sick a lot.

-The moment seemed to suspend me from the chattering in my mind, the endless spools of worries, the tension that made my back ache all the time.
-The silence had invited me into it, without my knowledge, it caused me to stop and look, to take in the perfect moment of snow and quiet, my monkey mind for a moment at peace, and feeling connected to the whole world.
+This moment on March 4th seemed to suspend me from my chattering mind, endless spools of worries, the tension that made my back ache.
+The silence had invited me into it and caused me to reflect, to take in that perfect moment of snow and quiet, my monkey mind at peace.
+I was connected to the whole world.

 Today, as I always do on March 4th, I celebrate this day as my “spiritual holiday,” a celebration of being alive, of “marching forth into spring.”
 That day so long ago had always seemed special, and I celebrated it as many Midwesterners do after such long cold winters—eager to embrace the nascent spring hiding just under the snow.
 In my memoir writing, I’ve tried to capture that moment many times, but it’s like music—just out of reach of adequate words.
 I’ve painted it, and created etchings of bare branches in snow, comforted somehow by its starkness.